alemart/speedy-vision/README.md

 ###### Arguments

 * `blockRows: number`.
 Number of rows of each block.
 This **must be** set to the number of rows of the input matrix.
-This parameter is required for clarity.
+This parameter is required only for clarity.
 * `blockColumns: number`.
 Number of columns of each block.
 The number of columns of the input matrix must be a multiple of this value.
 * `fn: Function`.
 A function returning a `SpeedyMatrixExpr` for each block of the input matrix.
 It receives three arguments:
     * `block: SpeedyMatrixExpr`.
 A block of the input matrix.